 - On the road lunches freshly prepared daily

 - Experienced guiding team and dedicated support vehicle on each ride day

 - La Fuga welcome pack

 - GPX files and route maps for each day of riding

 Please note tour deposits are non-transferable and non-refundable.
 Therefore please ensure you have the appropriate travel insurance in place should you have to cancel at the last minute.

 The Jemez have lived in the Jemez Valley for hundreds of years and in Northern New Mexico for at least a thousand years.
-The Jemez People are primarily farmers, but also gather and hunt.
-After a 1-hour transfer from Albuquerque, we begin our ride from the Jamez Pueblo & Visitor Centre, gradually climbing up through the Jamez Mountains.
-A quick side trip brings us to the Gillman Tunnels, built in 1920, hanging above the Guadalupe Box Canyon and the river below.
+The Jemez people are primarily farmers, but also gather and hunt.
+After a 1-hour transfer from Albuquerque, we begin our ride from the Jamez Pueblo & Visitor Centre, gradually climbing up through the Jemez Mountains.
+A quick side trip brings us to the Gillman Tunnels, built-in 1920, hanging above the Guadalupe Box Canyon and the river below.
 If you have seen the movie ‘3:10 to Yuma’, you will recognize these scenic tunnels.

 The highlight of the day comes when we bend a corner and the grand Valles Caldera National Preserve comes into view.
 1.25 million years ago, a spectacular volcanic eruption created the 21km wide circular depression now known as the Valles Caldera.
 The preserve is known for its huge mountain meadows, abundant wildlife, and meandering streams.
 From 2651m, we roll across the mountain plateau before descending down into the rocky canyons and mesas of Bandelier National Monument, this area has seen human settlements from around 11,000 years ago.

 We overnight in the small town of Los Alamos, recognized as the birthplace of the first atomic bomb, the primary objective of the Manhattan Project by Los Alamos National Laboratory during WWII.